alttch/bma-info/eva4/include/autogen/core_eapi.rst

      - Required
    * - **items**
      - Vec<struct/String>
-     - item configuration or a list of OIDS
+     - item configuration or a list of OIDs
      - no

 .. _eva4_eva.core__log.get: